-Key Takeaways
+Key takeaways

-- Renters can install indoor security cameras in their rental units without landlord approval in most cases—as long as they don’t record shared or common areas and follow lease agreement terms.
+- Renters can install indoor security cameras in their rental units without landlord approval in most cases — as long as they don’t record shared or common areas and follow lease agreement terms.

 - Landlord permission is typically required for outdoor cameras, especially if they face shared spaces or neighboring property.